What is data classification and how do can you do it?

 Data classification is crucial to information management, enabling efficient retrieval, sorting, and storage.
 But what exactly is data classification, and how can it be achieved?
 This article will delve into the intricacies of data classification, including its various types, sensitivity levels, and more.

-We will also provide you with 5 actionable steps to follow in the data classification process, helping you better manage and protect your valuable information.
+We will also provide 5 actionable steps to follow in the data classification process, helping you better manage and protect your valuable information.
 Join us on this informative journey as we demystify data classification and its importance in today's data-driven world.

 What is data classification?